andrewjahn/AndysBrainBook/docs/SPM/SPM_Short_Course/AppendixD_DesignOptimization.rst

     load('design1.txt');
     design1

-Alternativerly, OptimizeX also writes out the file designinfo.mat, which includes a structure with all the designs that you requested OptimzeX to save.
+Alternatively, OptimizeX also writes out the file designinfo.mat, which includes a structure with all the designs that you requested OptimzeX to save.
 You can read it into Matlab with:
 ::

     load('designinfo.mat');